moby/swarmkit/README.md

 $ swarmd agent -l info --hostname node-2 -d /tmp/agent2
 ```

 In a fourth terminal, use `swarmctl` to explore and control the cluster.
+Before
+running swarmctl, set the `SWARM_SOCKET` environment variable to the path to the
+manager socket that was specified to `--listen-control-api` when starting the
+manager.

-List nodes:
+To list nodes:

 ```
+$ export SWARM_SOCKET=/tmp/manager1/swarm.sock
 $ swarmctl node ls
 ID                         Name      Status  Availability 87pn3pug404xs4x86b5nwlwbr  node-1    READY   ACTIVE